 Working areas: make sure to work on clean surfaces.

 Open wounds: cover wounds immediately and wear an additional pair of disposable gloves.

 Hand washing: wash hands thoroughly with soap and running water.

-Since the outbreak, the Department of Health has referred the industry to the CODEX standard that states that ready-to-eat products must have zero listeria detection when they leave factories as well as at the point of sale.
+Since the outbreak, the Department of Health has referred the industry to the CODEX standard that states that ready-to-eat products must have zero listeria detection when they leave factories and at the point of sale.
 The industry has also promised to comply with the Hazard Analysis and Critical Control Points (HACCP) protocol, which is a systematic preventive approach to food safety.
 The process assesses biological, chemical and physical hazards during the production processes which can cause the finished product to be unsafe and designs measures to reduce these risks to a safe level.